raphaelantoniocampos/fast_install/README.md

 ## License

-This project is licensed under the **Unlicense**, which means it is dedicated to the public domain.
-You are free to use, modify, and distribute the code without any restrictions, and no attribution is required.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 For more details, see the [LICENSE](LICENSE) file.